Capacimeter

 -

 Connection: Specify "grounded" or "floating" to indicate whether the capacitance being measured is connected to ground or left unconnected.
-Refer to the following section, "Get you capacimeter ready : the connection" for further details.
+Refer to the previous section, "Get your capacimeter ready : the connection" for further details.

 -